BlueprintFramework/web/apps/frontend/content/guides/admin/updatepanel.md

 You can learn more about updating Blueprint in our [Update Blueprint guide](/guides/admin/updateblueprint).
 ::

-Use `blueprint -upgrade` command to apply the latest Blueprint release release onto your panel.
+Use the `blueprint -upgrade` command to apply the latest Blueprint release release onto your panel.
 This command also restores changes that were overwritten by updating Pterodactyl.

 ```bash
 # Updates Blueprint to the latest release